kaiyuanshe/open-hackathon/deploy/README.md

   * [FAQ](#FAQ)
 * [Developer's Guide](#developer's-guide)
   * [Implementation and Architecture](#implementation-and-architecture-for-developer)

-     Open Hackathon is a clientless, plugin free platform.
-The following pic shows structure.

-     ![Imgur]

-     Open Hackathon doesn't have user register service, all users need social login before access any functions.
-You need config this before you can use social login.
-Open-hackathon software will manage Azure resource that you provide to create hackathon environment for users.
-Guacamole is used to display VM in user's web browser, and MySQL server records all necessary data.

-     * HTML5 Browser

-      Open Hackathon is a clientless web access software, you don’t have to install any client software or plugin for browser.
-Instead,  any browser which can support HTM5 can be used to access Open Hackathon.

-     * Open-Hackathon

-      Open-Hackathon is main part of Open Hackathon Project.
-It’s only can be install on Linux, provide user interface and admin’s management portal.

-     * MySQL

-      MySQL is usedas our Database.
-It was the world's second most  widely used RDBMS, and the most widely used open-source RDBMS.

-     * Guacamole

-      Guacamole is a clientless remote desktop gateway.
-It supports standard protocols like VNC and RDP.
-It’s used to connect virtual machine and present it to user via HTML5 based browser.

-     * Azure

-      Microsoft Azure is used as our base infrastructure.
-All environment and virtual machines are built on it.

-     * Docker

-      Docker containers wrap up a piece of software in a complete file system that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
-This guarantees that it will always run the same, regardless of the environment it is running in.

   * [Try OpenHackathon quickly](#try-openhackathon-quickly)
   * [Setup develop environment](#setup-develop-environment)
     * [Setup Docker Env](#setup-docker-env)